 It’s really amazing how good homemade frozen yogurt can be—and all you have to do is dice up some berries and stir them together with a few other ingredients you might already have on hand!
 It’s creamy, flavorful, and fresh.
-And it’s a lovely lower sugar treat to share with the kiddos.

 TIP: I love making this recipe when I have strawberries with really great flavor since that ensures that the final result will be most delicious.

 Ingredients You Need

 To make this easy frozen yogurt recipe, you’ll need:

 TIP: The Greek yogurt really makes the texture in this recipe, so do use it over regular yogurt.
 And if you only have regular yogurt, see the Notes at the bottom of the recipe for details on how to make it work!

 Here’s a look at the basic process.
 Scroll down to the bottom of the recipe for the full info.

 - Add the ingredients to a freezer-safe container that has a lid.